SwissCore92/comfyui-telegram-suite/README.md

 The optional `trigger` inputs and outputs are there to force things to happen in the order you want.

+ComfyUI works by looking for output nodes and executes backwards to ensure all input nodes have executed (and so forth).
+I like to imagine that node inputs kind of "pull" the needed value out of the connected output.
+Traversing from end to start.
+The trigger passthrough ensures the node to be executed in a specific point during the workflow execution proccess.

 Here is an Example of a F5-TTS workflow sending the Chat Action *recoring_voice* to the chat, before the TTS Node starts to generate ("record") the audio.
 After the F5-TTS node is done, the Audio will be sent to the chat.

 <img src="https://github.com/SwissCore92/comfyui-telegram-suite/blob/master/screenshots/trigger_example_tts.png" alt="trigger_example_tts">

+> The seed is required by the F5-TTS node, so the `Send Chat Action` node **must** be executed first.

 You can use almost any type as Trigger.
 The downside is that the signal must be converted to `ANY` before going into the `trigger` input and back to the original type after coming out from the `trigger` output (See example above using an `INT` signal as trigger - the seed).
-*I know this is a little bit clunky but I could not figure out another way to enforce kepping things in sync.*
+*I know this is a little bit clunky but I could not figure out another way to enforce kepping things in sync.
+ComfyUI typecking is very strict.*
 This is why there are so many nodes in the `converter` category.